Clustered planarity testing revisited: Counterexample on three clusters

 Now we again use the fact that between every two consecutive clusters of the cyclic sequence $(V_1,\allowbreak V_2,\allowbreak \dots,\allowbreak V_k)$, there is at least one edge of $G$.
 Since no two edges cross outside clusters in $\mathcal{D}'$, both drawings $\mathcal{D}$ and $\mathcal{D}'$ are weakly even.
 Hence, if $S(\mathcal{D}, \mathcal{D}')$ contains an edge-cluster switch $(e,V_i)$ with a cluster $V_i$ that is disjoint with $e$, then $S(\mathcal{D}, \mathcal{D}')$ contains an edge-cluster switch of $e$ with every cluster disjoint with $e$.
 We call such an edge \emph{switched}.

 In the second phase, we further transform $\mathcal{D}'$ into a drawing $\mathcal{D}''$ by deforming the edges only inside the clusters.
-For every switched edge $e$, we perform edge-vertex switches of $e$ with all vertices from the two clusters incident to $e$, except for the endpoints of $e$.
-Since performing an edge-vertex switch of $e$ with every vertex of $G$ not incident to $e$ has no effect on the parity of crossings of $e$ with independent edges, the new drawing $\mathcal{D}''$ is equivalent to $\mathcal{D}$. \end{proof}
+For every switched edge $e$, we perform edge-vertex switches of $e$ with all vertices in the two clusters incident to $e$, except for the endpoints of $e$.
+Since performing an edge-vertex switch of $e$ with every vertex of $G$ not incident to $e$ has no effect on the parity of the number of crossings of $e$ with independent edges, the new drawing $\mathcal{D}''$ is equivalent to $\mathcal{D}$. \end{proof}

 In the rest of this section we assume that $G$ is a cycle $C_n=v_1v_2\dots v_n$.
 For technical reasons, we define $v_{n+1}$ as $v_1$.
 For $j\in [n]$, let $\varphi(v_j)$ denote the index of the cluster containing $v_j$, that is, $v_j\in V_{\varphi(v_j)}$.